 If you develop any symptoms at any point, no matter how mild, you’ll need to phone the nurses immediately to let them know.

 You’ll receive two COVID tests while you’re in quarantine: on day three and day 12.
-If you’re flying in from the U.K. and the U.S., you’ll also have a test on day zero; the day that you arrive in New Zealand.
+You’ll also have a test on day zero; the day that you arrive in New Zealand.

 These COVID-19 tests are the greater of two evils: rather than a nasal/throat tickle, you’ll be up for the one that seems to pass six inches through your nostrils to scratch up against the back of your skull.
 It’s unpleasant but over with quickly.